 Health Insurance

-A woman wipes away sweat.
+A woman beats the heat with a handheld fan.
 Source: Getty Images

 Key findings